 From the beginning, the cell wall separated the chemistry within the cell from that in the surrounding water.
 Then as cells became more complex, they evolved many sorts of internal membrane-encapsulated organelles.
-Below is a complete 3D reconstruction of a fission yeast cell by electron tomography ( Höög et al, 2007).
+Below is a complete 3D reconstruction of a fission yeast cell by electron tomography (from Höög et al, 2007).
 The cell contains many different encapsulated compartments of various types indicated by different colors.

 The various walls that accomplish encapsulation must selectively allow some communication between the interior and the exterior of an encapsulated system -- the passage of bits in the case of computing, and biomolecules in the case of life.
 And, therein, lies the rub.
 The selectivity is never perfect.
 It cannot be!
 Neither the cell nor the computer can know all the possible consequences of allowing a particular molecule or a particular string of bytes through its enclosing barrier.
 This inability to deduce in advance the full implications of a piece of information is closely related to the famous "halting problem" in computer science.
 Since encapsulation is never perfect, it merely reduces the unwanted interactions; it does not eliminate them.